Landlord Tips & Tricks

 Ensuring Clarity in Lease Terms

 Misunderstandings often arise from ambiguities in lease agreement terms.
-Providing a rental policy with lease agreement terms, specific and clearly outlined, is vital in eliminating confusion and misinformation.
+Providing a rental policy with lease agreement terms, specific and clearly outlined, can be vital in eliminating confusion and misinformation.

 1. Rental payment terms and late fees